sancus-tee/libspongent/README.md

 # libspongent

-A trusted library implementing the SPONGENT/SPONGEWRAP encryption scheme for use within SGX enclaves.
+A trusted library implementing SPONGENT/SPONGEWRAP authenticated encryption for use within SGX enclaves.